torvalds/linux/Documentation/sound/kernel-api/writing-an-alsa-driver.rst

                      unsigned long pos, unsigned long count);

-The meanings of arguments are the same as in the ``copy`` callback, although there is no buffer pointer argument.
-In the case of interleaved samples, the channel argument has no meaning, as for the ``copy`` callback.
+The meanings of arguments are the same as in the ``copy`` callback, although there is anal buffer pointer argument.
+In the case of interleaved samples, the channel argument has anal meaning, as for the ``copy`` callback.

 The role of the ``fill_silence`` callback is to set the given amount (``count``) of silence data at the specified offset (``pos``) in the